FZFR/Xendit-FOSSBilling/README.md

 2. Navigate to Settings > Webhooks.
 3. Add a new webhook with the following URL:
    `https://your-fossbilling-domain.com/ipn.php?gateway_id=payment_gateway_id`
-   (Replace `your-fossbilling-domain.com` with your actual domain)
+   (Replace `your-fossbilling-domain.com` with your actual domain and `payment_gateway_id` with the ID assigned by FOSSBilling)
 4. Ensure the Webhook Verification Token in your Xendit settings matches the one in your FOSSBilling configuration.

 ## Usage
-Once you've installed and configured the module, you can start using Xendit as a payment gateway in your FOSSBilling setup.
-Customers will now see Xendit as an option during the payment process based on the configuration you have set.
+Once installed and configured, Xendit will appear as a payment option during the checkout process.
+The module handles various payment statuses including successful payments, pending transactions, and failed attempts.

 ## Troubleshooting

 - Check the logs at `library/Payment/Adapter/Xendit/logs/xendit.log` for detailed information on transactions and errors.
 - Ensure your server's IP is whitelisted in Xendit's settings if you're experiencing connection issues.
 - Verify that the API keys and Webhook Verification Tokens are correctly entered in the FOSSBilling configuration.
+- If you encounter timezone-related issues, check your php.ini configuration or server settings.

-## TODO
+## Features

-- [ ] Implement automatic invoice status update to 'paid' upon successful payment
+- [x] Automatic invoice status update to 'paid' upon successful payment
-- [ ] Activate service automatically after payment confirmation
+- [x] Activate service automatically after payment confirmation
-- [ ] Resolve session persistence issues during redirect from Xendit

-We are currently working on improving the automatic processing of successful payments.
-If you have experience with FOSSBilling payment adapters or Xendit integration and can offer assistance, please feel free to contribute or reach out.
-Your help would be greatly appreciated!
+- [x] Comprehensive handling of various payment statuses (PAID, EXPIRED, PENDING, FAILED)
+- [x] Detailed transaction logging for easy tracking and debugging

 ## Contributing
 We welcome contributions to enhance and improve this integration module.
 If you'd like to contribute, please follow these steps: